 The Patna Crisis.
 By W. Tayler.
 Nisbet and Co.
 No history of the Indian rebellion-we cannot bring ourselves to call it a military mutiny-will be complete unless use is made of the important materials in this small volume.
 The book, hardly more than pamphlet size, contains an account of the events which occurred at Patna, between the 20th May and the 11th August, 1857.
-Mr. Tayler, it will be recollected, obtained a considerable share of public attention in consequence of his abrupt dismissal from his post by the Governor-General of India.
-Mr. Tayler was Commissioner of Patna during the height of the rebellion.
-Suddenly he was deprived of his appointment-he remained un-employed for seven months, and then was placed in a post of lower grade.
-Feeling his character compromised, he proceeds in a nervous pamphlet to lay before the world the circumstances, leaving it to pronounce its verdict on his case.
-Here is Mr. Tayler's statement :--
+Mr. Tayler, it will be recollected, obtained a considerable share of more directly to the popular mind, that is longant.
+The influence of Mr. Carlyle is is, wobelies is, wobelies the second second and the full and the second second and the full and the second second and the full and the second public attention in consequence of his abrupt disfor the energy, sagacity, and promptitude he displayed in this most trying crisis :-